aspose-tasks/Aspose.Tasks-Documentation/cpp/product-overview/_index.md

 {{% /alert %}}

 ## **Benefits**
-Aspose.Tasks supports MPP, MPT, XML, XLSX, HTML, PDF and other formats.
+Aspose.Tasks for C++ supports MPP, MPT, XML, XLSX, HTML, PDF and other formats.
 Using Aspose.Tasks you can generate, modify and convert documents without utilizing Microsoft Project®.

 ### **Rich Features**
 Aspose.Tasks for C++ offers a wide arrange of features for creating, reading, manipulating and saving project files: